 Students are considered to be making satisfactory academic progress if they are taking a course load that ensures steady movement toward degree completion within the maximum time limits for degree completion, and if they are meeting all academic and clinical standards.
 All students must maintain a cumulative grade point average of 3.0 on a 4.0 scale in order to be in good academic standing, to participate in practica and internship (doctoral students), to receive financial aid, and to graduate.
-In addition, students must successfully complete ("B" grade or better) 70% of attempted coursework in each term they are enrolled in order to be eliqible for federal student financial aid.
+In addition, students must successfully complete ("B" grade or better) 70% of attempted coursework in each term they are enrolled in order to be eligible for federal student financial aid.

-Master's students should complete a minimum of twelve (12) credit hours every twelve months and must satisfactorily complete all of the requirements for graduation within five years of the date of first registration following admission to the program.
+Masters students should complete a minimum of twelve (12) credit hours every twelve months and must satisfactorily complete all of the requirements for graduation within five years of the date of first registration following admission to the program.
+For degree programs with more than 60 total credits, students may need to take up to 14 credits every twelve months in order to complete their degree requirements within five years.

 Doctoral students should complete at least eighteen (18) credit hours every twelve months and must satisfactorily complete all requirements for graduation within seven years of the date of first registration following admission to the program.
 Students enrolled in dissertation or internship, are considered to be maintaining minimum credit requirements for satisfactory academic progress.
 These requirements constitute the minimum enrollment necessary to be considered in good academic standing.
 Students who fail to maintain good academic standing are referred to the Student Comprehensive Evaluation Committee for review.
-The Student Comprehensive Evaluation Committee may require remediation activities or may render decisions resulting in dismissal of students who are not maintaining satisfactory progress in their degree program.
+The Student Comprehensive Evaluation activities or may render decisions resulting in dismissal of students who are not maintaining satisfactory progress in their degree program.